warmist/scripts/docs/item.rst

     Only include items whose quality level is at most ``integer``.
 Useful values are 0 (ordinary) to 5 (masterwork).

+``--stockpiled``
+    Only include items that are in stockpiles.
+Does not include empty bins, barrels, and wheelbarrows assigned as storage and transport for stockpiles.

+``--scattered``
+    Opposite of ``--stockpiled``

 ``--forbidden``
     Only include forbidden items.